luckylittle/zero_footprint_rutorrent_seedbox/README.md

 luckylittle.zero_footprint_rutorrent_seedbox
 ============================================

 Configures vanilla RHEL8/9 system to be lightweight and bulletproof seedbox running rTorrent and ruTorrent.
-It aims to be secure (SELinux, SSL, Fail2Ban enabled) and creates very few logs (zero footprint).
+It aims to be secure (SELinux, SSL, Fail2Ban enabled) and creates absolutely no logs (a.k.a "zero footprint)".
 It also provides modern autodownloading capabilities.
+Missing logs will make troubleshooting difficult, but ephemeral journal should be sufficient.
+Security and simplicity was priroitised over anything else.
+PRs are most welcome!

 Requirements
 ------------